EN

 Back pain

-It is often “home-made” and can be ascribed to wrong or sudden movements, one-sided strain or a lack of exercise.
+There are various reasons for back pain but they can be difficult to determine.
+In industrialized nations, the lack of movement caused by a lifestyle characterized by office work is frequently the trigger.
+Back pain is often “home-made” and can be ascribed to wrong or sudden movements, one-sided strain or a lack of exercise.
 In some cases, however, it may be caused by serious illnesses.
 Other factors such as stress or excess weight must not be ignored in this context either.
 Therefore get active today and support your back as much as you can – a strong back is less prone to problems.

 A supportive column with complex tasks

 The spine is the central axis of the human body, and it connects all parts of the skeleton.
-It supports the body and is responsible for its movement at the same time.
-The spine allows humans a straight posture and upright gait.
+It supports the body and is responsible for its movement at the same time, allowing a straight posture and upright gait.
+Despite its structure including very small parts, the spine is strong enough to bear the load of the head, torso and arms at the same time.

 Even the smallest changes in the spine, in the form of misalignments, wear or injuries, can cause severe pain which must be taken seriously.
 Clarification from a specialist is necessary in order to counteract a worsening or chronification of the condition.